TEALSK12/introduction-to-computer-science/lesson_41.md

 ### Introductory discussion

-- Shortly describe the Solar System  - Sun, planets, etc, and hook your students in with a way (in programming) to collect and store new information and discoveries.
+- Shortly describe the Solar System and hook your students in with a way (in programming) to collect and store new information and discoveries.

 ### Activity